MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretStore/Get-SecretStoreConfiguration.md

 ## DESCRIPTION

-This cmdlet reads the SecretStore configuration file and writes configuration information to the pipeline.
-Configuration information includes:
+This cmdlet reads the SecretStore configuration file and returns the defined settings.

-- Scope
-- Authentication
-- PasswordTimeout (in seconds)
-- Interaction

 ## EXAMPLES